nh2tran/DeepNovo/README.md

 ## Latest updates

-- The first-ever hybrid tool for peptide identification that integrates de novo sequencing and database search into the same scoring and sequencing framework.
+- The first-ever hybrid tool for peptide identification that performs de novo sequencing and database search under the same scoring and sequencing framework.
 DeepNovo now have three sequencing modes: `search_denovo()`, `search_db()`, and `search_hybrid()`.